pascal-fb-martin/housedcc/README.md

 Set the state of a vehicle's function device.

 ```
-/dcc/fleet/stop[?urgent=0|1
+/dcc/fleet/stop[?id=STRING][&urgent=0|1]
 ```

-Stop all vehicles.
-(See the DCC command STOP ALL.)
-If urgent is 1 (true), all locomotives and trains stop immediately.
+Stop the designated vehicle or train.
+If the id is not present, stop all vehicles (see the DCC command STOP ALL).
+If urgent is 1 (true), the stop is immediat.
+If urgent is 0 or not present, this is a normal stop (it follows the breaking curve).

 ```
 /dcc/fleet/vehicle/model?model=STRING&type=STRING[&devices=STRING:INTEGER[+STRING:INTEGER..]